 Caring Dads was developed in a university partnership as a group intervention program for men who have abused, neglected, or exposed their children to domestic abuse.
 The program is intended to enhance the safety and well-being of children through men’s participation in the program.

-The Caring Dads program is specifically designed for adult men who have abused and/or neglected their child(ren) and their child(ren’s) mother and are consistently attending the Catholic Charities' Domestic Violence Program for Men, and as required by directed by the court or agent of the court.
+The Caring Dads program is specifically designed for adult men who have abused and/or neglected their child(ren) and their child(ren)’s mother and are consistently attending the Catholic Charities' Domestic Violence Program for Men, and as required or directed by the court or an agent of the court.

-Men attend one weekly group session, two hours in length, co-facilitated by two trained staff, for a total of 17 sessions.
-During group sessions, staff engage men in the process of the group work session curriculum.
+Men attend 17 weekly group sessions, two hours in length, co-facilitated by two trained staff.
+Staff engage men in the process of the group work session curriculum.
 Mothers of men’s children may be contacted by an advocate to offer information and support, as well as other essential services in order to avoid potential consequences of men’s involvement in the program.

-The Caring Dads program will open in Erie County and will gradually be offered by Catholic Charities in the eight counties of Western New York in conjunction with Catholic Charities Domestic Violence Program for Men.
+The Caring Dads program is held virtually and can be accessed by men across the eight counties of Western New York, in conjunction with Catholic Charities Domestic Violence Program for Men.